-The members of the family Sarcosomataceae are characterized by dark colored (brown to black), tough-textured, shallow to deep cup-shaped apothecia (fruiting bodies) with or without stipes (stems), growing in the spring / early summer on rotting wood, humus or soil.
+The members of the traditional family Sarcosomataceae are characterized by dark colored (brown to black), tough-textured, shallow to deep cup-shaped apothecia (fruiting bodies) with or without stipes (stems), growing in the spring / early summer on rotting wood, humus or soil.
 The sterile tissue of the exterior underside is typically dark colored.

 1a Fruiting body showing some obvious gelatinous tissue when cut, usually 2-8 cm broad; more or less top-shaped, at least when young